Harvard-CS145/load_balancing/README.md

    sudo p4run --config topology/p4app-medium.json
    ```

-2. Open a `tmux` terminal by typing `tmux` (or if you are already using `tmux`, open another window and type `tmux`) and run monitoring script (`nload_tmux_medium.sh`).
+2. In a new terminal window, open a `tmux` terminal by typing `tmux` (or if you are already using `tmux`, open another window and type `tmux`) and run monitoring script (`nload_tmux_medium.sh`).
 This script uses `tmux` to create a window with 4 panes.
 In each pane it launches a `nload` session with a different interface (`s2-eth1`, `s3-eth1`, `s4-eth1`, and `s5-eth1`).
-These interfaces directly connect `s2-s5` to `s1`. `nload`, which has already been installed in our provided VM, is a console application which monitors network traffic and bandwidth usage in real time.
+These interfaces connect the switches `s2`, `s3`, `s4`, and `s5` to the switch `s1`. `nload`, which has already been installed in our provided VM, is a console application which monitors network traffic and bandwidth usage in real time.

    ```bash
    tmux
    ./nload_tmux_medium.sh
    ```

-3. Send traffic from `h1-h4` to `h5-h8` (Make sure that you have run `make` in apps/traffic_generator).
-Send the trace using this command.
+3. Now let's send traffic from `h1-h4` to `h5-h8`.
+To do so, in another terminal window, run the following command.

    ```bash
    sudo apps/send_traffic.py --trace ./apps/trace/project5_onetoone.trace --protocol udp
    ```

-   If each flow gets placed to a different path (very unlikely) you should get a bandwidth close to `2Mbps` (which is the link bandwidth).
-In the example below, after trying once, we got 2 flows colliding in the same path, and thus they get ~1 Mbps, and only two flows get full bandwidth:
+   If each flow gets placed to a different path (very unlikely) you should get the average bandwidth close to `2Mbps` (which is the link bandwidth).
+In the example below, after trying once, we got 2 flows colliding on the same path (via s2), and the other two flow going via s3 and s5 thereby leaving the path via s4 underutilized:

 <p align="center">
 <img src="images/part1_screenshot.png" title="Bandwidth example">